 "Make sure you've been screened for high blood pressure and high cholesterol, and that you're taking medication to treat these if needed.
 If you have diabetes, work closely with your doctor to keep your blood sugar under control," Kelly says.
 "If you have a strong family history of heart disease, ask your doctor if you should take a cholesterol-lowering medicine known as a statin to reduce your risk of a heart attack.
 In borderline cases, a calcium scan of the heart can help inform the decision whether to take these medications."

 Avoid anything that's dehydrating.

 When you're dealing with hot weather, keep your heart healthy by staying as hydrated as possible.
 "Avoid caffeine and alcohol, both of which can contribute to dehydration," Parks says.
 "Also eat lots of cold foods—such as fruits and vegetables—that are high in water and important nutrients, which both get lost during sweating."

 Manage your stress.

-Since having pent-up stress can up your chances of having a heart attack during the holiday season and beyond, Kelly says it’s key to start trying to calm your body the best you can.
-“Try to find ways to control and cope with stress in your life.
-If you don’t, it might kill you,” he says.
-“Common strategies include deep breathing, meditation, and talk therapy.
-It also helps to simply identify the issues that produce stress and find concrete, short-term ways to address each of them.”
+Since having pent-up stress—whether from the holidays or living through a pandemic—can up your chances of having a heart attack, Kelly says it's key to start trying to calm your body the best you can.
+"Try to find ways to control and cope with stress in your life.
+If you don't, it might kill you," he says.
+"Common strategies include deep breathing, meditation, and talk therapy.
+It also helps to simply identify the issues that produce stress and find concrete, short-term ways to address each of them."